 [Section 188 inserted by No. 64 of 2006 s.
 45.]

-189. Gifts by candidates
+189. Gift etc. by candidate to club etc., offence in some cases

 Any person who, having announced himself as a candidate, shall, after the date for an election is ascertained, and within 3 months of the polling day, offer, promise, or give, directly or indirectly, to or for any club or other association, any gift, donation, or prize, shall be guilty of an offence against this Act, unless such gift, donation or prize is similar to one that the person has given to that club or association before the date on which he announced himself as a candidate: